mbtestorg2022/res.ll-003-january-iap-2011/content/pages/lecture-notes.md

 uid: 3ff6b421-4d6c-bf3e-0871-ac6514085bf0
 ---

 This table presents selected lecture slides.
-A presentation introducing the radar design project can be found on the [projects](/resources/res-ll-003-build-a-small-radar-system-capable-of-sensing-range-doppler-and-synthetic-aperture-radar-imaging-january-iap-2011/projects) page.
+A presentation introducing the radar design project can be found on the {{% resource_link "aa720747-bfe2-cb8b-c637-a22b7f6f4103" "projects" %}} page.

 {{< tableopen >}}
 {{< theadopen >}}